jordan-bonecutter/FourierVisualizerII/README.md

 Just python3 ./main.py <input.svg> <output.avi>
 ... and BAM!
 That easy.
 For now you can change framerate, video size, and other options at the top of the main.py file.

+Also, this requires my pyxml module, which can be found on my github repos.